YuhKuro/Numlocked/readme.md

 ## Customization
 Firmware, coded in C, which leverages all the features of this keyboard are provided in this repo.
 [Learn more](firmware/readme.md)
 Please note that QMK/VIA are currently incompatible with shift-register based keyboard designs.
-## Often Asked Questions
+## Commonly Asked Questions
 - Why is it split?
-	- For SMD Reflow Soldering, the largest surface area my hotplate could manage was 400x400mm.
-I also wanted to experiment with ergonomics.
+	- I wanted to experiment with ergonomics.
+Another reason was production, The largest surface area my hotplate could manage was 400x400mm for reflow soldering.
 - What was the total cost?
 	- Will update once everything is complete.

-## Thanks To:
+## Thank you to:
 - [SSD1306 library] (https://github.com/daschr/pico-ssd1306) by dachr.
 I added a function to print both images and text, but it was with his foundations that I was able to quickly get the OLED working.
 - [cJSON library] (https://github.com/DaveGamble/cJSON) by DaveGamble.
 I swear I'm always using this.
 Its never failed me once.
+- And you, for viewing!